boymeetsmini/sauce-demo-ftest/README.md

 The test scenarios are contained in the `.spec.js` files in `test/specs`.

-The associated page objects are in `test/pages`.
+The associated page objects are in `test/pages`.  `page.js` is the base class which all other page object classes must extend.

 All test scenario file names should end in `.spec.js` (example: `login.spec.js`).